Top 5 low salicylate snacks that are also dairy free, soy free & gluten free.

 This is such a well tolerated product- make up the whole box, and use egg or Organ egg replacer.
 Freeze the whole batch with baking paper in between- grab when you need a quick snack.
 Fantastic when avoiding wheat or gluten.

-Top with Nuttelex Original, pure maple syrup and tinned pear (in syrup).
+Top with Nuttelex Original, pure maple syrup and tinned pear (in syrup) or even cashew paste.

 1. RPAH elimination diet handbook: with food and shopping guide.
 Anne Swain, Velencia Soutter, Robert Loblay.
 2011 (revised edietion)